outpaddling/Coding-Standards/README.md

-    4. If no standardized API exists for what you're doing, create one and publish it as a separate, installable library (such as libxtend or biolibc).
+    4. If no standardized API exists for what you're doing, create one and publish it as a separate, installable library (such as libxtend, biolibc, libusb, etc).
 Doing this once will prevent countless applications from using redundant #ifdefs in the future.